 UNLIKELY.
 As we discuss in our paper (1), direct evidence is currently lacking to support the notion that LEA, of the magnitude often reported in athletes, causes ‘immunosuppression’ or ‘immunological dysfunction’ as claimed.
 These terms (discussed above) have clinical connotations — otherwise healthy athletes are not clinically immunosuppressed.

 A handful of survey studies show that leanness and LEA are associated with the recall of illness symptoms in athletes.
-Besides the fact that these findings are limited to association and the challenges assessing energy availability in athletes these studies lack comparator control and adopted unstandardised recall of infection symptoms over a 1–3-month period, rather than daily symptom monitoring using a validated common cold questionnaire.
+Besides the fact that these findings are limited to association, and the challenges assessing energy availability in athletes, these studies lack comparator control and adopted unstandardised recall of infection symptoms over a 1–3-month period.
+Infection symptoms should be monitored daily using a validated common cold questionnaire.

 In female athletes with an LEA determination, protein intake appears to be sufficient to support immunity, typically exceeding recommendations for endurance athletes (1.2–1.7 g·kg−1·day−1).
 As such, there must be some other explanation for the increased illness reports in athletes with LEA.
 It is conceivable that poor mental health, highly prevalent in female athletes with LEA, plays a role.
 For example, anxiety, stress, depression and overall recovery state explained most of the variance in illness symptoms in one study in female athletes with LEA.
 A multidimensional approach to supporting athlete immune health is needed (see section above on 'A multifactorial approach to maintaining athlete immune health').